-Chinese New Year is just around the corner and Londoners everywhere are dusting off their chopsticks and looking for somewhere to celebrate.
+Chinese New Year is here and Londoners everywhere are dusting off their chopsticks and looking for somewhere to celebrate.
 We here at IDEAL love our Chinese food, from Sichuan to Hunan via Xianping and beyond.
 Whilst we haven’t been able to travel the length and breadth of China to compile this list, we’ve done our best to eat our way around London.
 Humble, we know, but someone’s got to do it.
 So, here are 12 IDEAL Chinese restaurants in London.

 A lesson in understated elegance, this chic dim sum and teahouse exudes sensuality and the dim sum is exquisite – perfectly light and refined, and as good as any we’ve eaten anywhere in the world.
 Although dim sum is the main event, there’s brilliant seafood cooking too, and the crispy duck is miles away from your uber sweet, uber dry, Uber delivered fare.